-Given the sensitivity of their target demographic, Wholesome Story takes pains to ensure the quality of their products.
-They subject each supplement to rigorous third-party testing and are one of the few NAC producers to earn a certification from the Clean Label Project.
-They achieve this partly because they have nothing in their NAC supplement other than free-form NAC housed in a capsule made only of methylcellulose.
+Given the sensitivity of its target demographic, Wholesome Story takes pains to ensure the quality of its products.
+It subjects each supplement to rigorous third-party testing and is one of the few NAC producers to earn a certification from the Clean Label Project.
+It achieves this partly because it has nothing in its NAC supplement other than free-form NAC housed in a capsule made only of methylcellulose.

 Shipping from Wholesome Story is free on orders over $40, so you’ll need to add another supplement or buy larger quantities to qualify.
 These costs land Wholesome Story NAC right in the middle of the pack on a cost-per-gram basis.
 But you also get 90 days to see if the product is right for you, thanks to the company’s straightforward money-back guarantee.
 Life Extension is the only company in this guide with a longer guarantee.
 Many companies in the supplement space will sneak different limitations into a warranty like this, covering you for 90 days but maybe only for one bottle or with some other catch.
 Thankfully, Wholesome Story doesn’t do this, offering 90 days on up to three bottles of its products.

 Best budget pick and best money-back guarantee

-Life Extension offers a dizzying array of supplements that cover everything from hormonal health to inflammation management.
-They’re consistently one of the least expensive options across many market categories, particularly when you utilize their subscription model.
+Life Extension offers a wide array of supplements that cover everything from hormonal health to inflammation management.
+It’s consistently one of the least expensive options across many market categories, particularly when you utilize its subscription model.

 Life Extension NAC is a relatively straightforward version of the supplement, though it contains a couple of extra ingredients to extend its shelf life.
 For some, these are wholly innocuous, but other people might look to competitors to find an even cleaner product.
-That said, Life Extension offers certificates of analysis for every one of their products, so you can see that their supplements meet quality and purity guidelines.
-They also offer measurements for the capsule size, so you can get a sense of whether they’ll be hard to swallow.
+That said, Life Extension offers certificates of analysis for every one of its products, so you can see that its supplements meet quality and purity guidelines.
+It also offers measurements for the capsule size, so you can get a sense of whether they’ll be hard to swallow.
 Having handled these supplements ourselves, we can confidently say that Life Extension's capsules are the smallest offering at 600mg.

 One bottle of Life Extension NAC contains 60 capsules, which can last up to two months, depending on your preferred dosage.
-The cost per bottle is $6.75 whether or not you choose to subscribe.
-The auto-ship program unlocks free shipping, which would otherwise cost a flat rate of $5.50 in the US.
+Here’s how the pricing works out: